MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 For more information about Advanced Network Observability, see [What is Advanced Network Observability?](advanced-network-observability-concepts.md).

+## Advanced Network Security

+Advanced Network Security enables more granular network security policies in order to allow greater ease of use when implementing across clusters.
+Clusters using a Cilium data plane has access to DNS-based policies.
+This provides significant improvements to ease of use compared to IP based policies.
+It allows restricting egress access to external services allowing you to securely run your infrastructure.

 ## Pricing
 > [!IMPORTANT]
 > Advanced Container Networking Services will be a paid offering.
 For more information about pricing, see [Advanced Container Networking Services - Pricing](https://azure.microsoft.com/pricing/details/azure-container-networking-services/)
 ## Next steps

 * For more information about Azure Kubernetes Service (AKS), see [What is Azure Kubernetes Service (AKS)?](/azure/aks/intro-kubernetes).